carpentries/trainers/governance.md

 To make changes:

-1. The trainer community should be notified one week prior to a regularly scheduled trainer meeting that the meeting topic will be changes to trainer leadership.
-The notificaiton must include the changes to be discussed and an asynchronous means for engagement.
+1. The trainer community should be notified one week prior to a regularly scheduled trainer meeting that the meeting topic will be changes to trainer governance.
+The notification must include the changes to be discussed and an asynchronous means for engagement.
 1. After the dedicated meeting, an additional one week to comment and propose revisions to the change.